sachinkr91/api-rest-meetings/docs/MeetingApi.md

 var userId = 56; // Number | The ID of the user of interest.
 This value is an integer which can be retrieved for the current user via the Get User Account Details endpoint.

-var meetingId = 56; // Number | The ID of the meeting you want to view.
-This is an integer value.
-You can find this ID by doing a list of meetings and referencing the \"id\" property.
+var numericMeetingId = 56; // Number | The meeting ID that participants will see and use to join the conference.
+When joining via phone, this is the code they enter via DTMF to join.

 var payloadPairingCodeSIP = new BlueJeansOnVideoRestApi.PayloadPairingCodeSIP(); // PayloadPairingCodeSIP |